 The FY 2009 Defense Authorization Act established the paternity program which allows up to ten days of non-chargeable leave for new fathers in the military.
 The Act left it up to the individual services to develop plans to implement the new benefit.
 Each branch differs by days allowed to take non-chargeable leave periods as well as the time before and after the birth is limited.
 If deployed during birth, however, you are still allowed to take additional paternity leave upon return.
 This additional free leave period can also be taken in conjunction with regular leave earned through time in service.

 Some Minor Changes in 2017

 The FY 2017 Defense Authorization Act made a few changes to the policy and actually increased the amount of time the different service branches members can take non-chargeable leave time before or after the birth of a baby in the family.
 This change was designed to meet or come close to the levels of time available for civilian counterparts in the corporate business sector.
 Typical civilian workforce maternity leave is 12–18 weeks and paternity leave in the corporate world ranges from 7–10 days to as much as 10 weeks of paid leave.

 Both maternity leave and paternity leave have been given a boost with the new FY 2017 bill.
 Existing Department of Defense (DOD) policy from FY 2009 defined maternity leave as, "a convalescent period up to 6 weeks following pregnancy and childbirth."
-The new policy extended the period of maternity leave up to 12 weeks.
+The new policy extended the period of maternity leave for up to 12 weeks.
 DOD also sought legislative action to extend parental leave up to 14 days.
 Parental leave for a service member whose spouse gives birth was first authorized in the National Defense Authorization Act for Fiscal Year 2009 for a maximum of 10 days.

 The Navy Paternity and Parental Leave Policy